 Running on empty stomachs and evening approaching, we didn't have the energy to climb up and chose to seek out food instead.
 Priorities!

-Our server told us about local street artist Clet Abraham and told us to look for his studio nearby.
+Clet Abraham and told us to look for his studio nearby.

 Finally refuelled, we stopped in the cutest store ever to grab some fruit.
 Up until this point, which was our third day in Italy together, we had basically been surviving purely on carbs, prosciutto and wine.
 I have never been so happy to see a piece of fruit!